Get up to 40% off at Amazon with your American Express card - CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

 Most American Express card members typically think of their Amex points as opportunities for amazing travel opportunities.
-While that’s true, there’s another lesser-known use for them — redeeming them for purchases at Amazon.
-And right now, Amazon is offering a terrific promotion where you can actually save money by using your Amex points this way.
+While that’s true, there’s another lesser-known use for them: redeeming them for purchases at Amazon.
+And right now Amazon is offering a terrific promotion where you can actually save money by using your Amex points this way.

-Right now, targeted American Express card members can save as much as 40% on your next Amazon purchase, for up to $40 in savings when you use Amex points to pay for at least a portion of your purchase at checkout through March 31, 2021.
+Right now, targeted American Express card members can save as much as 40% on their next Amazon purchase, for up to $40 in savings when you use Amex points to pay for at least a portion of your purchase at checkout through March 31, 2021.
 Other card members are getting 20% off for up to $30 in savings.

 Only some American Express card members are targeted for this promotion, so scoring it can be a little complicated.
 But we’re going to take you through it step by step to make sure you’re getting as much of a discount as possible when you’re shopping at Amazon.